 It's almost a standard for guitar players.

-By using different color dye stains that enhance the curl they can create unbelievably beautiful pieces of "art".
+By using different color dye stains, that enhance the curl, you can create unbelievably beautiful pieces of "art".

 Dye stains can be quite effective on maple and are something worth experimenting with.